My Creative Evolution

 Grade 6.
 I won consecutive speech contests for my speech that essentially makes fun of the author of the Atkins Diet, Robert Atkins, to the point of predicting that he would die from eating so much meat.
 When he died years later, I felt hideous.

 Age 13.
-I began doodling my signature abstracts, later learning from a shaman that my art was a necessary monologue from my soul and that not engaging in such artwork causes a great disconnect with my spirit, which can lead to stagnation in my life.
-Holy crap.
-I’ve been drawing them ad-nauseum ever since.
+I began doodling my signature abstracts, later learning from a shaman that my art was a necessary monologue from my soul and that not engaging in such artwork causes a significant disconnect with my spirit, which can lead to stagnation in my life.
+I’ve been drawing them ad nauseam ever since.

-Also, at 13, Gina and I produced a photo shoot complete with various locations and respective scenes.
-This photoshoot aimed to create a visual reel to send to Farrah Fawcett to let her know what huge fans we were and convey our luscious beauty.
+Additionally, at 13, Gina and I produced a photo shoot that featured various locations and scenes.
+This photoshoot aimed to create a visual reel to send to Farrah Fawcett, letting her know how huge fans we were and to convey our luscious beauty.

 With one of us on set displaying our best bedroom-eyed playboy poses, the other art directed and captured the essence of teenage beauty through the lens.
 We thought we would get a call from producers anxious to have us appear on an episode of Charlie's Angels, but to no avail.

 I always thought we didn't hear back from Farrah or her crew because I had just cut my hair and looked too much like a little boy.
-For years, I harbored the guilt of possibly disheveling mine and Gina's one chance at fame.
+For years, I harbored guilt over possibly jeopardizing mine and Gina's one chance at fame.

 Also at 13.
 I realized that I not only love the work of Dr. Seuss but that my own brain may very well work like his.
-I began making rhyming poems for Mother's Day and Father's Day cards for thank-you notes and special gifts.
+I began creating rhyming poems for Mother's Day and Father's Day cards, as well as thank-you notes and special gifts.
 The cadence was incredibly Seuss-esque.
-My anapestic tetrameter was so good that I began contemplating the possible reality of reincarnation.
+My anapestic tetrameter was so good that I began contemplating the possibility of reincarnation.

 Age 14.
 I discovered M.C.
-Escher, and my adolescent brain began to delightfully warp realities into engagingly imaginative worlds that cleverly morph away the angst of being a teenager– a teenager who knows that she is "different."
+Escher, and my adolescent brain began to delightfully warp realities into engagingly imaginative worlds that cleverly morphed away the angst of being a teenager —a teenager who knows she is "different."

 Today, Escher drawings, though still fascinating, just make me dizzy.